xiangxinyue/xiangxinyue.github.io/README.md

 1)Go to the setting and find the Github Pages.
 2)You will see a link like "Your site is published at https://xiangxinyue.github.io/".
 Click it and you will see your website.

+# Third Step: get your machine enviorment prepared

+1)Before you have Jekyll in your machine, you need to have ruby and gem.
+If you do not have ruby in your machine first install ruby and gem.
+2)Use "$ ruby -v" to check your ruby version or if your machine have ruby.
+3)Use "$ brew install ruby" to download ruby.
+4)Use "$ gem install jekyll bundle" to download jekyll.
+5)You better do the whole things in the Ubuntu, it is better in Mac OS.
+6)I wrote another file about "Mac OS download Jekyll".

-# Third: Revise the website to your style using Jekyll
+# Fourth Step: Revise the website to your style using Jekyll

-1)You need to install Jekyll in your machine.

-2)Another way to open it is "cd xiangxinyue.github.io" in terminal. -> then "bundle exec jekyll serve".
-Then you can go through Returned IP address like
+1)Another way to open the website is "cd xiangxinyue.github.io" in terminal. -> then "bundle exec jekyll serve".
+Then you can go through Returned IP address and to look at your website through localhost.

-#

 #